NIO Limited (NIO): These Numbers Show Where NYSE:NIO Stock Is Going Next

-NIO Limited (NYSE: NIO) is -19.41% lower on its value in year-to-date trading and has touched a low of $2.11 and a high of $66.99 in the current 52-week trading range.
+NIO Limited (NYSE: NIO) is -15.16% lower on its value in year-to-date trading and has touched a low of $2.11 and a high of $66.99 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The NIO stock was last observed hovering at around $41.53 in the last trading session, with the day’s loss setting it -2.25% off its average median price target of $452.83 for the next 12 months.
-It is also 93.33% off the consensus price target high of $588.76 offered by 18 analysts, but current levels are 66.27% higher than the price target low of $116.46 for the same period.
+The NIO stock was last observed hovering at around $35.21 in the last trading session, with the day’s gains setting it 6.14% off its average median price target of $452.83 for the next 12 months.
+It is also 92.98% off the consensus price target high of $588.76 offered by 18 analysts, but current levels are 64.49% higher than the price target low of $116.46 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)